 The trail leads from South Crater upwards towards Red Crater, the highest point of the Tongariro Alpine Crossing.
 The smell of sulphur is a reminder that this crater is still active.

-The brilliant colour that gives them their name is caused by minerals leeching from the surrounding thermal environment.
+The brilliant colour that gives them their name is caused by minerals leaching from the surrounding thermal environment.

-The Tongariro Alpine Crossing can be walked in either direction and there are several side trips:
+The Tongariro Alpine Crossing can be walked in either direction and there are several side trips.

 Soda Springs: 15-minute side trip from the head of Mangatepopo Valley, where you will find an oasis for the moisture-loving, yellow buttercups and white foxgloves.

 Ketetahi to Mangatepopo: Allow an extra hour to walk the track in reverse.

 DOC encourages visitors doing the Tongariro Alpine Crossing to book a shuttle or arrange for someone to drop them off and pick them up, because the Tongariro Alpine Crossing takes 7-8 hours to walk and ends on the other side of the mountain.